Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 Having a clear understanding of the type of work that’s needed will help clarify plans.
 Knowing exactly what specific elements of a property are being upgraded will narrow down what workers are needed, or define the refurbishment budget required.

-1. Bathroom
+Bathroom

 Tenants can be easily put off by an out-dated bathroom.
 It’s a place where tenants want to feel their most relaxed.
 The look and feel of the room plays into this feeling.
 Older bathrooms can also give the appearance of being unclean.
-Bathroom tiles and paint may begin to crack, marks may appear on the walls.
+Bathroom tiles and paint may begin to crack, and marks may appear on the walls.

 Elements such as the bath and taps can begin to gather rust, grime or build up limescale should the water in the area be hard.

-• Refurbishing your bathroom will not only add a sense of modernity to the property but it also has the potential to increase your property value by 4-5% on average.
+Refurbishing a bathroom will not only add a sense of modernity to the property but it also has the potential to increase a property value by 4-5%, according to Resi[3].

-2. Kitchen
+Kitchen

-Ensure all the white goods are up to standard and assets like the oven have been professional cleaned.
+It’s important to ensure all the white goods are up to standard and assets like the oven have been professional cleaned.
 Those are elements that tenants are likely to notice, especially if they’re paying a more premium price.
 Installing a dishwasher can also increase your rental charge, as it is often an added benefit for the tenant(s).
 Quality counter tops, particularly those in a darker colour such as granite, won’t mark as easily.
 This reduces its maintenance needs.

 Refurbishment Guide